 Let’s get back to Disney.
 The importance of its public role models and re-wiring of stories is perhaps best summed up by the phrase “You can’t be what you can’t see”.
+These words have reverberated around the DEI echo chamber for as long as I can remember.
 For all their power and truth, there is another, deeper issue at play.

-The upshot is that, when plotting out our future leaders, managers often look for the wrong characteristics, behaviours and skillsets.
-The implications for succession planning and hiring should be clear: instead of valuing ‘difference’ and ‘potential’, many fall back on deep-seated notions of ‘fit’ and ‘polish’.
+When plotting out our future leaders, line managers often look for the wrong characteristics, behaviours and skillsets.
+The implications for succession planning and hiring should be obvious – though, in fairness, managers have likely been let down by poor training and simply defaulted to unhealthy views of what constitutes talent.
+Instead of valuing ‘difference’ and ‘potential’, many fall back on deep-seated notions of ‘fit’ and ‘polish’.

 Disney’s diversity dividend